Cato-the-bold/LilCompiler/README.md

 Run 'make' to get the executable file.

 ## Features
-- generates an AST not including expressions.
 - Macros:
     - #include
     - #define, #undef
+- generates ASTs for .c files.
 - C language type system that can parse declarations like:
 '''int *func[2][3](int a, int b);
 '''